xrdocs/cloud-scale-networking/_blogs/2018-05-03-cisco-ios-xr-at-mplswc2018-interop.md

 * Cisco acted as the main BGP route-reflector for EVPN and was leveraged by all participating vendors connected to the SR-MPLS core
 * For the first time at EANTC, a common SR-MPLS network was used as the main transport for EVPN services across the core
-* EVPN all-active multi-homing over SR-MPLS test case o	All-active multi-homing functionality is one of the main advantages of EVPN over its legacy predecessors such as VPLS o	Cisco was successfully validated as a PE in a multi-vendor multi-home Ethernet segment
+* EVPN all-active multi-homing over SR-MPLS test case
+  * All-active multi-homing functionality is one of the main advantages of EVPN over its legacy predecessors such as VPLS
+  * Cisco was successfully validated as a PE in a multi-vendor multi-home Ethernet segment
-•	EVPN VPWS over SR-MPLS test case o	Cisco was successfully validated as a PE in a single-home configuration.
+* EVPN VPWS over SR-MPLS test case
+  * Cisco was successfully validated as a PE in a single-home configuration.
 Participating vendors had agreed to perform multi-home testing, but we ran out of time.
 There are only so many days that one can run non-stop on high caffeine!!!
-•	EVPN-VXLAN and IP-VPN Interworking test case o	Cisco was successfully validated as a Layer 3 DCI interconnecting EVPN datacenter sites across a WAN network based on IP-VPN
+* EVPN-VXLAN and IP-VPN Interworking test case
+  * Cisco was successfully validated as a Layer 3 DCI interconnecting EVPN datacenter sites across a WAN network based on IP-VPN

 ## What is NEXT?
 Follow us on Twitter and LinkedIN for the latest announcements